Strong cohomological rigidity of toric varieties: Weighted projective spaces and their connected sum

+Note that the real projective space $\RP^\ell_\vq$ is the fixed set of the conjugation action on the weighted projective space $\CP^\ell_\vq$.

-As we seen in the introduction, a quasitoric manifold is a topological generalization of a non-singular projective toric variety.
-In fact, there is a notion of a topological generalization of a projective toric varieties not necessarily to be non-singular, which is called a \emph{quasitoric orbifold}, introduced by several literatures such as \cite{DJ}, \cite{HM}, and \cite{Po-Sa}.
+As mentioned in the introduction, a quasitoric manifold is a topological generalization of a non-singular projective toric variety.
+The notion of a projective toric variety, which is not necessarily non-singular, is also topologically generalized to that of a \emph{quasitoric orbifold}.
+This generalization was introduced by several authors such as \cite{DJ}, \cite{HM}, and \cite{Po-Sa}.